 - The Sevastopol/Crimea region of Ukraine

-If a candidate’s email address is from a sanctioned country, that candidate will be unable to take the SJT.
+If a candidate is connecting from a computer located in a sanctioned country, that candidate will be unable to take the SJT as determined by the IP address.
 A full list of sanctions, programmes and country information is available on the US Department of Treasury website.